The exercise topic of

 that is handled rather than cured, it is a good

-thing that researchers are looking into just how a back pain
+thing that researchers are studying just how a back pain

 sufferer can control the Manchester back pain and the frequency that it ‘rears its head.'
 Question any back